-In the seventy years since its reorganization, the Amana villages have acquired many of the standard accouterments of American life, including community clubs, Boy and Girl Scout organizations, family vacations, automobiles, television and other aspects of American consumer culture.
+In the seventy years since its reorganization, the Amana villages have acquired many of the standard accounterments of American life, including community clubs, Boy and Girl Scout organizations, family vacations, automobiles, television and other aspects of American consumer culture.
 Through all of this change, the Amana Church has remained a potent force in the community.
-Although the majority of the current members of the church are communal era residents or their descendants, new converts join each year and the current members today have the choice of attending services entirely in English, or an early Sunday service which still features German hymns, prayers and scripture reading.
+Although the majority of the current members of the church are communal era residents or their descendants, new converts join each year and the current membership stands at 400.
+In 1961 the church instituted an English language service, and members today have the choice of attending services entirely in English, or an early Sunday service which still features German hymns, prayers and scripture reading.
 Amana services still feature a cappella singing and are conducted by lay elders, as opposed to an ordained clergy.
-Since 1987 both men and women have served in the voluntary capacity of church elders.26 In the end, what survives of the old Amana is the collective memory of its communal survivors, of whom there are fewer each year, the physical environment that those communal workers created, and the fleeting visions of faith, work and hope expressed by its founders.
+Since 1987 both men and women have served in the voluntary capacity of church elders.
+26 In the end, what survives of the old Amana is the collective memory of its communal survivors, of whom there are fewer each year, the physical environment that those communal workers created, and the fleeting visions of faith, work and hope expressed by its founders.